 Zinc is actually one of the most studied nutrients when it comes to fertility.

-Much of the reason behind that statement most likely stem from the fact that zinc is an essential component of genetic material.
+Much of the reason behind that statement most likely stems from the fact that zinc is an essential component of the genetic material.
 This means that a deficiency in zinc can cause chromosomal changes in either partner which in turn causes reduced fertility and greater risk of miscarriage.

 What is Zinc?

 Zinc is basically an essential mineral that your body uses in all sorts of ways, and it is needed daily to replenish your body’s supply.
 It’s so essential that it’s found in every cell of our bodies.

 - it helps in the production of DNA,